-Satisfactory Academic Progress for financial aid eligibility should not be confused with the College's academic progress policy.
+Satisfactory Academic Progress for financial aid eligibility should not be confused with the College's academic progress policy as determined by the Academic Standards Committee.
 These are two distinct and totally separate policies that students must be aware of.

 Undergraduate students receiving financial aid must maintain a minimum cumulative grade point average and make steady progress toward the completion of their degree as described below.
 The maximum time frame for program completion is defined as 150% of the credits required to complete the degree program as defined by Lycoming College.
 For example, a typical Bachelor's degree requires 128 credits: 128 x 150% = 192 credits.
 Students who attempt more than 192 credits are ineligible for financial aid.
 Students will be considered in good academic standing if they meet the following standard: